rodprogramdev/100-days-of-code/log.md

 ## Day 19: November 20, 2018
 Today's Progress: Reviewed lessons on how to use mixins, functions, and extends in SASS.
 Thoughts: Installed node.js in my laptop for SASS application in my projects.
 Going to recreate my project in Codepen.

+## Day 20: November 21, 2018
+Today's Progress: Applied using node-sass and installed npm live-server for using sass a development environment.
+Thoughts: encountering problems with the compilaiton of my scss to css, explored how to change the default browser in windows through default programs in control panel.